baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/build.md

 ## Expanding your quiz

 There are many XML elements and attributes available to customize your quiz.
-Refer to the [Elements and attributes](elements_attributes/index.md) section for details.
+Refer to the [Scripting references](elements_attributes/index.md) section for details.

 !!! tip
-    When working on quizzes that have a specific set of questions to be asked for numerous images, start the build process using the basic required elements for one Page.
+    When working on quizzes that have a specific set of questions to be asked for numerous images, start the build process using the basic required elements for one page.
 	Test this in Slicer to make sure it displays what you want.
 	Then you can copy/paste the pages, update the Image Path element and the ID & Description attributes.